zcdev/Food-Truck-Scheduler/README.md

 ### Overview

-In this assignment, we were asked to create a schedule application that incorporates Firebase to host arrival and departure data.
+In this project, I created a schedule application that incorporates Firebase to host arrival and departure data.
 The app will retrieve and manipulate this information with Moment.js.
 This website will provide up-to-date information about various transportations, namely their arrival times and how many minutes remain until they arrive at their station.

 ### Technologies